manlowtech/mernpress/README.md

 # MernPress
 The world have progressed and new technologies are emerging AND WE ARE Happy to Introduce MernPress.
 MernPress is a content management system developed using node,reactjs and mysql.
-You Can install Themes and Addons To build your website.
+MernPress also supports other view engines like pug, handlebars and in addition to reactjs Mernpress also supports vuejs You Can install Themes and Addons To build your website.

 ## Installation